 Strong Double-sided adhesive tape or sheets are very good, especially if you want to attach very thin fabric to your EVA Foam that does not work with Hot Glue.

-I personally like to use Peel n Stick.
-This double-sided adhesive sheet is perfect for glueing fabric to EVA Foam.
-You can cut it in any shape you want but it is only strong enough for lighter fabrics.
+I personally like to use Gorilla’s heavy-duty double-sided tape.
+This double-sided adhesive tape is perfect for gluing fabric to EVA Foam.
+You can cut to any length you want.
+It is, however, only strong enough for lighter fabrics.

 The link above is an affiliate link.
 If you want to support me, then you can buy the material by following the link above.
 You don´t have to pay anything extra and I will get a small commission for every sale.
 I only recommend tools and materials, that I use and that I would also recommend to a friend.